-With the violence intensifying across eastern and southern Ukraine, the situation is likely to get worse.
-Refugees require not just food and shelter, but also protection from violence and mental health support.
+With the violence continuing across eastern and southern Ukraine, these children face a heightened risk of physical harm and severe emotional distress and displacement.
+Refugees and internally displaced children require not just food and shelter, but also protection from violence and mental health support.

-“The goal is to normalize normal reactions in an abnormal situation,” says Melinda Endrefy, Emergency Psychologist with the NGO Amurtel, during a recent interview with Michael Messenger, President and CEO of World Vision Canada, at the Siret border crossing between Ukraine and Romania.
+“The goal is to normalize normal reactions in an abnormal situation,” says Melinda Endrefy, emergency psychologist with the NGO Amurtel, during an interview with Michael Messenger, President and CEO of World Vision Canada, at the Siret border crossing between Ukraine and Romania.

 Importance of psychological first aid